mxxii/peberminta/deno/README.md

 - **Easy to make configurable parsers**.
 Rather than dynamically composing parsers based on options or manually weaving options into a dynamic parser state, this package offers a standard way to treat options as a part of static data and access them at any moment for course correction.

-- **Well tested** - comes will tests for everything including examples.
+- **Well tested** - comes with tests for everything including examples.

 - **Practicality over "purity"**.
 To be understandable and self-consistent is more important than to follow an established encoding of abstract ideas.
 More on this below.